-March/April: Golden Mask Theatre Festival, Moscow
+March/April: Golden Mask Theater Festival, Moscow

 May-July: White Nights Festival, St Petersburg

 Due to St Petersburg’s northerly location, the sun never fully sets in St Petersburg between May and mid-June.
 You can talk a walk at midnight and still see the sun on the horizon.
 This provides the romantic backdrop for the annual White Nights Festival, an arts festival with music and dance by Russian and international stars.
-The Mariinsky Theatre has a programme of more than 175 operas, ballets and classical concerts – and tickets get snapped up fast.
+The Mariinsky Theatre has a program of more than 175 operas, ballets and classical concerts – and tickets get snapped up fast.
 There are carnivals, too, the best being in the suburb of Peterhof where actors dress up in historical costume from the time of Peter the Great and re-enact historical events.

 9 May: Victory Day